 For the clause to be enforceable, it has to be “reasonable under all circumstances”.
-This can be justified taking into account factors like – the bargaining power of the parties at the time of contract creation or negotiation phase, the type of insurance both parties have in place of claim, whether the contract provided other remedies for a breach or negligence.
+This can be justified by taking into account factors like – the bargaining power of the parties at the time of contract creation or negotiation phase, the type of insurance both parties have in place of claim, whether the contract provided other remedies for a breach or negligence.
 This is subjective, depending on case to case.

 Insure to Ensure – Limitation Of Liability

 Not having insurance keeps businesses on the edge of their seats.
 Even though the liability clause limits the claim amount, companies are constantly on the lookout for insurance policies to be prepared for any lawsuit that might knock on their door.
-Obtaining a Commercial General Liability (CGL) insurance helps with the coverage if your business is sued.
-It also pays legal fees associated in fighting the charges or even the money that you need for settlement because you want to steer clear of court cases.
+Obtaining Commercial General Liability (CGL) insurance helps with the coverage if your business is sued.
+It also pays legal fees associated with fighting the charges or even the money that you need for settlement because you want to steer clear of court cases.

 If your business is into manufacturing products, Product liability insurance is a must for you!
 This is similar to general liability but is specifically designed for manufacturers who sell products and helps in the coverage of claims from manufacturing to design defects.
 In simple terms, businesses are constantly exposed to risk and need to protect themselves because – “Prevention is better than cure”.

 Limitation of liability is not a ‘boilerplate term’ in a contract but a critical clause.
 In the absence of such a clause, there is no financial limit to the claim that can be made by the other party.
 This can have adverse consequences resulting in wiping out or reducing shareholder value.
-Parties wishing to limit or reduce their exposure to risks should definitely include liability clause in their agreements.
+Parties wishing to limit or reduce their exposure to risks should definitely include a liability clause in their agreements.

 Keeping all the technicalities aside, the most important thing to be mindful of is keeping the language simple if you are drafting the clause.
 And if reviewing, do it with the intention to negotiate and make the clause less adhesive and more balanced.
 Lastly, don’t forget to consult with your lawyer before you seal the deal!

-Limitation of liability clause can be a challenging yet critical clause to deal with.
+The limitation of liability clause can be a challenging yet critical clause to deal with.
 Have you ever drafted or negotiated this clause in a contract?
 How did you go about managing it?
 Click here to try out the Revv app for drafting agreements and share your thoughts in the comments or tweet to us about it!